 Jennifer obtained her Ph.D. in Organizational Behaviour from the University of British Columbia in 2000 (as Jennifer Cliff).
 She was the silver medalist in the BCom graduating class from Carleton University in 1990 (as Jennifer Huyda).
 Prior to pursuing her doctoral studies, she worked in Vancouver as a marketing manager for an educational institute and as a business consultant for an immigration law firm.

-Jennifer currently serves on the editorial boards for the Academy of Management Review (AMR), the Journal of Business Venturing (JBV), and the International Journal of Gender & Entrepreneurship (IJGE).
+Jennifer currently serves on the editorial board for the Journal of Business Venturing (JBV), and is a prior editorial board member of the Academy of Management Review (AMR) and the International Journal of Gender & Entrepreneurship (IJGE).
 In 2018 she received an Outstanding Reviewer Award at AMR.
 In 2015 she was recognized with an Outstanding Service Award for her contributions as a Field/Associate Editor at JBV from 2010-2015.

 Jennifer also served as a co-author, with Dr. Anthony Briggs, of two outreach reports conducted on behalf of the University of Alberta.
 The 2012 report examined the institution’s general economic impact.
 The 2013 report examined the impact of alumni through entrepreneurship and innovation.

 In 2009, Jennifer was elected as a Representative-at-Large of the worldwide Academy of Management (AOM)’s Entrepreneurship Division.
 She served as the Chair of the Membership Committee from 2009-2012, launching the division’s inaugural “New Member Meeting Point” event.
 She frequently serves in a mentoring capacity at doctoral, new faculty, and mid-career consortium at the AOM annual meetings.

 - 2022 Responsible Research in Business and Management (RRBM) Honor Roll